What Is My SUTA Tax Rate? State-by-state Guide [Chart]

 Intimidated by the thought of state registration?
 For state tax registration made simple, try our partner, CorpNet.

 Once registered, your state tells you what your SUI rate is.
-And, your state also tells you what your state’s wage base is.
+Your state also tells you what your state’s wage base is.

 Many states give newly registered employers a standard new employer rate.
 The state unemployment insurance rate for new employers varies.

 Some states split new employer rates up by construction and non-construction industries.
-For example, all new employers receive a SUTA rate of 1.25% in Nebraska, and all new construction employers receive a SUTA rate of 5.4% in 2023.
+For example, new employers receive a SUTA rate of 1.25% in Nebraska, but all new construction employers receive a SUTA rate of 5.4%.

 If you live in a state that doesn’t use a standard new employer rate, you must wait for your state to assign you your starting rate.